Experienced Counselor in Portland, Oregon

 I am skilled at using a wide variety of therapeutic approaches, including attachment work and depth-oriented psychotherapy, narrative | art therapy, emotion-focused therapy, various trauma and body-based therapies

-I have unique and personal experience in understanding how sometimes our traumas can manifest in many ways including addiction, alienation, shame and fear.
-I hold a space where all these things are shown love, empathy and understanding.
+I have unique and personal experience in understanding how sometimes our traumas can manifest in many ways, including addiction, alienation, shame, and fear.
+I hold a space where all these things are shown love, empathy, and understanding.

-I understand that when painful areas get attention, sometimes for the first time in a long time that the things that have brought you to therapy could also occur between us during a session.
+I understand that when painful areas get attention, sometimes for the first time in a long time, the things that have brought you to therapy could also occur between us during a session.
 It is important to me that you feel safe expressing yourself no matter what the emotion and that I am prepared to hold these interactions with care and understanding so that you can feel safe.